What's happening ?!?!

 has already loosened our old solid notion of reality.

-We live in a radically new world.
+We already live in a radically new world.

 The future has many exciting possibilities.

-There is real cause for optimism.
+There is genuine cause for optimism.

-There is also real cause for concern.
+There is also real cause for concern right now.

 What we need to understand...

 - There is no way that physics, as normally understood, is able to account for consciousness because inanimate objects (like bricks) are categorically different from subjective ideas (like hunger).
-Could quantum mechanics be very different in some fundamental way?
+Could quantum physics be very different in some fundamental way?

 - No amount of matter, as commonly understood, can conceivably become aware (which means the brain harbours a great secret).
 Is this still inconceivable with a quantum understanding of matter?